mpv-player/mpv/DOCS/man/af.rst

     used to do conversion itself, unlike this one which lets the filter system handle the conversion.

-``convert24``
-    Filter for internal use only.
-Converts between 24-bit and 32-bit sample formats.

-``convertsign``
-    Filter for internal use only.
-Converts between signed/unsigned formats.

 ``volume[=<volumedb>[:...]]``
     Implements software volume control.
 Use this filter with caution since it can reduce the signal to noise ratio of the sound.
 In most cases it is